itstinghua/itstinghua.github.io/_pages/thesis.md

 <br>

 ### Acknowledge
 - I would like to thank my dearest supervisor **Prof. Bayu Jayawardhana** and **Prof. Ming Cao** for their warm support in the past four-year study, thank  **Simon Busman** and **Wouter Baar** for being my best paranymphs, thank my lovely colleagues and friends in DTPA group.
-Thank you for all defense committee members for the great discussion during the defense: **Claudio De Persis, Dimos Dimarogonas, Tamas Keviczky, Raffaella Carloni, Maryam Ghandchi Tehrani, Sami Haddadin, Bahar Haghighat, Ashish Cherukuri**.

-<a href="/assets/img/pdf/acknowledgment.pdf"  target = "_blank"> The full acknowledge is here. </a>
+Thank you for all defense committee members for the great discussion during the defense: **Claudio De Persis, Dimos Dimarogonas, Tamas Keviczky, Raffaella Carloni, Maryam Ghandchi Tehrani, Sami Haddadin, Bahar Haghighat, Ashish Cherukuri**. <a href="/assets/img/pdf/acknowledgment.pdf"  target = "_blank"> My full acknowledge is here. </a>

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">